esmbly/esmbly/docs/getting-started.md

 ![](/.github/assets/getting-started-part-1.gif)

+### Manual installation
-Optionally, you could install Esmbly yourself using npm or yarn and then use the init command to create a configuration file (or create one manually).
+Optionally, you could install `@esmbly/cli` yourself then use the init command to create a configuration file (or create one manually).
+Make sure to install the transformers you want to use as well.
 ```sh
 # Using Yarn:
 yarn add @esmbly/cli --dev